 Option 1: Vedado (suburb of Havana) is an upscale neighborhood in the west bank of Havana.
 It sits just a few blocks from the famous Malecon boardwalk and has easy access to taxi’s and restaurants in the area.
 What I loved about staying in Vedado was how walkable it was.
 We were able to walk to and from dinner, stroll the bars and even get into a dominos game or two with the locals.

 Option 2: Havana Centro (the heart of Havana’s local neighborhood section).
 Less than five minutes to the popular tourist attractions, like the Fort Havana Centro is a busy area in the city.
-If you don’t mind the vegetable and bread man at 7a.m. signaling the offerings for the morning, then you’ll love this area.
+If you don’t mind the vegetable and bread man at 7a.m. signaling with heckles at the crack of dawn, then you’ll love this area.
 Our Air B&B was quaint and lovely, but it was on a busy street.
 Neighbors often called out to each other from their balconies exchanging goods and the streets were busy well into the late evening/early morning.

 Option 3: Old Havana.
 By far my favorite location to stay in Havana, La Havana Vieja has it all.
-It can be a bit pricier than the other two locations, so book early and keep in mind that this is one of the most popular areas to visit in the city so it can be loud at night until the wee hours of the morning.
+It can be a bit pricier than other locations, so book early and keep a few things in mind; this is one of the most popular areas to visit in the city so it can be loud at night with parties going until the wee hours of the morning.

 Important: Most Air B&B’s are fully stocked with toiletries, towels, and light food and beverage.
 We brought much of our own to be safe, but its better to check with your SuperHost before your stay.